-A typical day trading setup is one that includes a pretty comprehensive rig with multiple monitors and a powerful PC to keep things running smoothly.
+A typical professional day trading setup is one that includes a pretty comprehensive and complex rig with multiple monitors and a premium PC to keep things running smoothly.

 Hot Keys is the Way to Go